ShashwatTripathiISS/training/README.md

 -------------
 ### Task 4: Write a REST API (using python3) to upload file to S3
+<h4>Write a REST API (using python3) to upload file to S3</h4>

-1. I have created a simple FastAPI application which takes any file as user input.
+1. I have created a simple FastAPI application which takes any file as user input.<br>
-2. Then I have configured an IAM user with policy to be able to put files in the s3 bucket.
+2. Then I have configured an IAM user with policy to be able to put files in the s3 bucket.<br>
 3. The uploaded file on FastAPI page gets uploaded in the S3 bucket.